Brazil Risk Report

 2016 Rio de Janeiro Olympic Games

-Rio de Janeiro is the host city for the XXXI Olympiad.
-If you would like up-to-date security and risk information for the Rio Olympics, see: Rio 2016 Olympic Games security advice
+Rio de Janeiro was the host city for the XXXI Olympiad.
+The Olympic Games went without serious security incidents, see: Rio 2016 Olympic Games security advice

 Recent Security Risk Events